aceslei/public.lab/topic/ecommuod/writeup-001.md

 * Consists of one or more Drupal CMS websites
 * Ecommerce Forms currently rely on Drupal7 CMS with enumerated contrib modules and content types
 * Ecommerce Reporting currently relies on Drupal7 CMS with enumerated contrib modules and content types

+### Element 002: MySQL database with approx five tables for read-write access

+#### Operational elements

+* MySQL database will be populated with real-time updates from:
+    * RTPN data from e-commerce payment provider
+    * Transaction request data from Ecommerce payment forms
+    * Transaction request data from select authorized UO Departments\
+    * (see also) figure 2016-11-22-004
+* MySQL database will be populated with batch/nightly/periodic updates from:
+    * UO Central IS Quikpay reporting ()
+    * (see also) figure 2016-11-22-004

+#### Technical elements

+* Specific-purpose accounts will be established for write access
+* Specific-purpose accounts will be provisioned for read-only access
+* Approximately five tables will be used with varying access for native MySQL privileges
+* SSH tunneling may be required/provisioned for entire database access
+* Permission and access model for row-level read/write will be established for each table.